maxailloud/SG/README.md

 Installation
 ------------

-1. Create project folder and move into it
+1. Clone the project and move into it
-2. Get the source by running git clone git://github.com/maxailloud/SG.git
+2. Get composer by running wget http://getcomposer.org/composer.phar
-3. Run php vendor/composer.phar install
+3. Then run php composer.phar install to get the vendor